 Even with socialising restrictions or perhaps if you're not in Sheffield, you can still volunteer with a local Sheffield charity remotely and stay connected to Sheffield and its communities!
 Check out these remote volunteering opportunities...

 As a Digi Friend with South Yorkshire Housing Association (SYHA), you will help to build local residents confidence with technology and getting online, tailoring support to individual needs.
 Initial contact by phone, then get creative and provide support in line with currrent Covid-19 government guidance.
 Read more & apply here

 Action Tutoring supports young people facing socio-economic disadvantage to achieve a meaningful level of academic attainment.
-As an English or Maths tutor you will work with one or two pupils for an hour a week, either remotely as part of the specially designed online tutoring scheme, or in-person at a local school (it's your choice!)
+As an English or Maths tutor you will work with one or two pupils for an hour a week, remotely as part of the specially designed online tutoring scheme.
 Primary and secondary school options available.
 Read more & apply here

 SCCCC support older people in Sheffield to maintain positive health and wellbeing.
 Due to Covid-19 our older people are feeling lonely and isolated more than ever before.
 Through regular telephone support, as a volunteer, you can make a difference and help reduce older peoples feelings of loneliness and isolation- all from the comfort of your own home!
 Read the roles below and apply.